azan-n/tw-type-css/demo/src/content/MarkdownSample.md

 ## There are other elements we need to style

 I almost forgot to mention links, like [this link to the Tailwind CSS website](https://tailwindcss.com).
-We almost made them blue but that's so yesterday, so we went with dark gray, feels edgier.

 We even included table styles, check it out: